arlinux/gitolite-docker/README.md

 Clone this gitolite-docker repo.

 *Generate ssh keypair.
-This will generate a private key file named gitadmin and a public key named: gitadmin.pub*
+This will generate a private key file named gitadmin and a public key file gitadmin.pub*

 $ssh-keygen -t rsa -f gitadmin